Close

 opens in a new windowAmberlough by Lara Elena Donnelly

-Image Placeholder of - 82 Trust no one with anything—especially in Amberlough City.
+opens in a new windowPoster Placeholder of - 17 Trust no one with anything—especially in Amberlough City.

 Covert agent Cyril DePaul thinks he’s good at keeping secrets, especially from Aristide Makricosta.
 They suit each other: Aristide turns a blind eye to Cyril’s clandestine affairs, and Cyril keeps his lover’s moonlighting job as a smuggler under wraps.